Camping in Uganda | This is what you need

 Here are a few must-bring items:

-Audio and USB cables – Your car has a cigar lighter for charging devices, but you’ll need to bring your own cables.
+• Audio and USB cables – Your car has a port for charging devices, but make sure to bring your own cables.
+Check the car spec sheet page on this website to verify what is needed for the car you're hiring.

 Navigation apps to download before you go: